History of aviation: Balloons

-Ballooning became a major "rage" in Europe in the late 18th century, providing the first detailed understanding of the relationship between altitude and the atmosphere.
+Ballooning became a major interest in Europe in the late 18th century, providing the first detailed understanding of the relationship between altitude and the atmosphere.

 Non-steerable balloons were employed during the American Civil War by the Union Army Balloon Corps.
 The young Ferdinand von Zeppelin first flew as a balloon passenger with the Union Army of the Potomac in 1863.

 In the early 1900s, ballooning was a popular sport in Britain.
 These privately owned balloons usually used coal gas as the lifting gas.
 This has half the lifting power of hydrogen so the balloons had to be larger, however, coal gas was far more readily available and the local gas works sometimes provided a special lightweight formula for ballooning events.

 Airships

 Airships were originally called "dirigible balloons" and are still sometimes called dirigibles today.

 Work on developing a steerable (or dirigible) balloon continued sporadically throughout the 19th century.
-The first powered, controlled, sustained lighter-than-air flight is believed to have taken place in 1852 when Henri Giffard flew 15 mi in France, with a steam engine driven craft.
+The first powered, controlled, sustained lighter-than-air flight is believed to have taken place in 1852 when Henri Giffard flew 15 mi in France, with a steam engine-driven craft.

-Another advance was made in 1884, when the first fully controllable free-flight was made in a French Army electric-powered airship, La France, by Charles Renard and Arthur Krebs.
+Another advancement was made in 1884, when the first fully controllable free-flight was made in a French Army electric-powered airship, La France, by Charles Renard and Arthur Krebs.
 The 170 ft long, 66000 cuft airship covered 8 km in 23 minutes with the aid of an 8½ horsepower electric motor.

 However, these aircraft were generally short-lived and extremely frail.
-Routine, controlled flights would not occur until the advent of the internal combustion engine (see below.)
+Routine, controlled flights did not occur until the advent of the internal combustion engine.

 The first aircraft to make routine controlled flights were non-rigid airships (sometimes called "blimps".)
 The most successful early pioneering pilot of this type of aircraft was the Brazilian Alberto Santos-Dumont who effectively combined a balloon with an internal combustion engine.
 On 19 October 1901, he flew his airship Number 6 over Paris from the Parc de Saint Cloud around the Eiffel Tower and back in under 30 minutes to win the Deutsch de la Meurthe prize.
 Santos-Dumont went on to design and build several aircraft.
 The subsequent controversy surrounding his and others' competing claims with regard to aircraft overshadowed his great contribution to the development of airships.

 At the same time that non-rigid airships were starting to have some success, the first successful rigid airships were also being developed.
-These would be far more capable than fixed-wing aircraft in terms of pure cargo carrying capacity for decades.
+These were far more capable than fixed-wing aircraft in terms of pure cargo-carrying capacity for decades.
 Rigid airship design and advancement was pioneered by the German count Ferdinand von Zeppelin.